habib13352/ai-readme-improver/README.improved.md

       - run: python main.py
       - uses: actions/upload-artifact@v4
         with:
-          name: readme-improver-logs
+          name: readme-enhancer-logs
           path: logs
       - run: python post_comment.py
 ```

 ## Contributing

-Contributions in the form of issue reports or pull requests to enhance prompts or introduce new functionalities are welcome.
+We welcome contributions in the form of issue reports or pull requests to enhance prompts or introduce new features.

 ## License

 This project is licensed under the [MIT License](LICENSE).

+## Contact

+For any inquiries or feedback, feel free to reach out to us at [email@example.com](mailto:email@example.com).